Prince William, Duke of Gloucester: Birth and health

-Though described as a "brave livlylike [sic] boy", Gloucester became ill with convulsions when he was three weeks old, so his mother moved him into Craven House, Kensington, hoping that the air from the surrounding gravel pits would have a beneficial effect on his health.
+Though described as a "brave livlylike [sic] boy", Gloucester became ill with convulsions when he was weeks old, so his mother moved him into Craven House, Kensington, hoping that the air from the surrounding gravel pits would have a beneficial effect on his health.
 His convulsions were possibly symptomatic of meningitis, likely contracted at birth and which resulted in hydrocephalus.
 As was usual among royalty, Gloucester was placed in the care of a governess, Lady Fitzhardinge, and was suckled by a wet nurse, Mrs. Pack, rather than his mother.
 As part of his treatment, Gloucester was driven outside every day in a small open carriage, pulled by Shetland ponies, to maximise his exposure to the air of the gravel pits.
 When the effectiveness of this treatment exceeded their expectations, Princess Anne and her husband acquired a permanent residence in the area, Campden House, a Jacobean mansion, in 1690.
 It was here that Gloucester befriended Welsh body-servant Jenkin Lewis, whose memoir of his master is an important source for historians.

 Throughout his life, Gloucester had a recurrent "ague", which was treated with regular doses of Jesuit's bark (an early form of quinine) by his physician, John Radcliffe.
 Gloucester disliked the treatment intensely, and usually vomited after being given it.
 Possibly as a result of hydrocephalus, he had an enlarged head, which his surgeons pierced intermittently to draw off fluid.
 He could not walk properly, and was apt to stumble.
 Nearing the age of five, Gloucester refused to climb stairs without two attendants to hold him, which Lewis blamed on indulgent nurses who over-protected the boy.
 His father birched him until he agreed to walk by himself.
 Corporal punishment was usual at the time, and such treatment would not have been considered harsh.